marwahaha/ZZ-FORK-swc-wiki/Configuration-Problems-and-Solutions.md

       * `git remote rm origin`
       * `git remote add origin 'git@github.com:username/repo.git'`

+* Configuring the git editor to a Windows program like Notepad++.exe is not intuitive.
+If the path to the program is not in the PATH, changing the system environment variable may require a restart.
+Additionally, the editor program may open with the previous session and tabs, causing the commit to abort.
+The following setup works for Notepad++ (adjust for the correct install path for 32-bit / 64-bit executable):
+`git config --global core.editor "'C:/Program Files/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"`

 **Linux**

 * Permission denied (public key) on pushing to Github